 This is the final article in the series, which ties up loose ends.
-Beginning next Tuesday, I’ll return to not only general information articles, but more topical issues, as our Beltway masters are determined to disarm us all.
-Ammo is scarce.
-Guns are being bought by previous owners, and more first-time buyers, than at any time in history.
+Beginning next Tuesday, I’ll return to not only general information articles, but more topical issues, as our Beltway masters are ever determined to disarm us all.
+Ammo remains relatively scarce and expensive, though it is more available and cheaper in some places than others.
+More guns are being bought by previous owners, and more first-time buyers, than at any time in history.
 Americans aren’t nearly as dumb as our self-imagined political masters imagine.

 ADDITIONAL HOLSTER NOTES: Recent innovations in holster design have provided some previously unavailable options.
 The trick is to make holsters that don’t look like holsters, or that look like some other common item, such as a holder for a large smartphone or small tablet.

 This is a Guncaddie by DeSantis.
 It’s designed to fit smaller handguns and revolvers, and also looks like a large cellphone or small tablet carrier.
-It retails for $50.99 and attaches to a belt.
+It retails for $50.99 and attaches to pretty much any belt.
 Similar, but not purpose-designed, nylon pouches intended for multi-purpose use are also available from a variety of manufacturers and are easily adaptable to the same purpose.

 Obviously, those with sewing skills and the right materials–heavier Cordura and nylon–can make similar holsters, and at substantial savings.